Beyond The Clouds trailer | Ishaan Khatter, Malavika Mohanan impress in Majid Majidi's intense drama

 The trailer of Iranian auteur Majid Majidi’s first Indian feature film 'Beyond The Clouds' is finally here!
-Shahid Kapoor's half brother Ishaan Khatter and Malayalam actress Malavika Mohanan acting in the 2-minute long trailer has already left critics impressed.
+Shahid Kapoor's half brother Ishaan Khatter and Malayalam actress Malavika Mohanan's acting in the 2-minutes long trailer has already left critics impressed.

-The trailer of the film, which explores the complexities and nuances of human relationships, was shared by its official Twitter handle with a caption, “The many facets of India intertwined with the celebration of love and family, here’s presenting #MajidMajidi’s, #BTCTrailer.”
+The trailer of the film was tweeted with a caption, “The many facets of India intertwined with the celebration of love and family, here’s presenting #MajidMajidi’s, #BTCTrailer.”

 Ishaan and Malavika play siblings Amir and Tara who live in Mumbai's dhobi ghat.
-Amir, who dreams of making it big, gets entangled in the big bad world of drug peddling to achieve his dreams.
+Amir, who dreams of making it big, gets entangled in drug peddling to achieve his dreams.
 But little does he know that his sister, who raised him after their parents' demise, will pay the price.
 When running away from the cops, Amir's sister lands up in jail.
 Their lives turn into one of despair and uncertainty as Amir tries and makes sense of the situation he's gotten them both into.

 Both actors impress with their intense portrayals in what promises to be a gritty drama rooted in reality, leaving us longing for more.